 OKR vs. KPI: Why does your company need performant strategies for measuring productivity and results

 How do successful companies accomplish their short and long-term goals?
 The answer stays in OKRs and KPIs!
 Pursuing your company's success means that you have to understand how fundamental it is to measure performance.
-OKRs, for example, are essential in the business world, measuring key results and objectives.
+OKR tracking software, for example, is essential in the business world, measuring key results and objectives.
 Would you like to learn how to use these tools to take the success path for your company?
 Keep on reading!

 - KPI vs. OKR - What is the difference between OKR and KPI?

 - KPI and OKR - Why you should choose OKR